DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* That can only mean one thing!
 The return of 'MokeBeasts.'
 But, first let's tackle 2D dictionaries with another game that may or may not include a candlestick, the library...
 * Day 47 - Top Trumps
 	* Not heard of 'Top Trumps'?
 Maybe because it's British...and so is David.
 Anyways, use 2D dictionary skills for this card game battle.
+* Day 48 - Saving to Files
+	* It only took 48 days (sorry about that), but we are finally going to save our data to 'files'.